OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 That about does it for the introduction section.
 Next we're going to actually start making decisions about what version or flavor of Linux (often called a Distribution or "Distro" for short) that best fits your needs.
 We'll be exploring some of the most popular and most user-friendly distros, and explain how you can leverage specific distros to replicate familiar workflows or aesthetics found on Mac OSX or Windows.

-Click here to read the next section on Distributions (TBD).
+Click here to read the next section on <a href="/posts/welcome-to-linux-distributions">Distributions</a>.